 Leaving a Legacy

-Detail of a handwritten postcard from G.B.
-Shaw to Thomas Bodkin
+Handwritten text on a postcard from George Bernard Shaw to Thomas Bodkin.

 Help us to bring people and their art together